TERMS OF ENGAGEMENT

 By instructing us to provide you with legal services, you are deemed to have accepted these Terms of Engagement.
 If you decide that you do not require our firm to act on your behalf, please inform us promptly in writing or email [email protected].

 We will retain your file and documents in any matter for a period of ten years beyond the date of the final bill.
 You agree thereafter the file may be destroyed.
 We may destroy paper files or documents earlier if we have an electronic copy of them.
 Documents held in our deeds system will be retained indefinitely and at your direction.
 The firm is entitled to retain possession of your papers and documents whilst any bill remains outstanding.
-If we need to retrieve your file from offsite, a fee of $70.00, $85.00 or $170.00 per file will apply based on the urgency required.
+If we need to retrieve your file from offsite, the retrieval fee (currently $70.00, $85.00 or $170.00 per file) will apply based on the urgency required.

 We may cease to act if there is good cause such as:-